stoeps13/connections-doc/source/admin/plan/r_worksheet_installation.md

 |preferredLanguage|preferredlanguage|PROF\_PREFERRED\_LANGUAGE|
 |preferredLastName|null|PROF\_PROF\_PREFERRED\_LAST\_NAME|
 |profileType|null|PROF\_TYPE|
+|secretaryUid|$secretaryUid!!! note
-|secretaryUid|$secretaryUid**Note:** This attribute represents a lookup of the UID of a secretary using DN in the secretary field.
+    This attribute represents a lookup of the UID of a secretary using DN in the secretary field.

 |PROF\_SECRETARY\_UID|
 |shift|null|PROF\_SHIFT|